Got outstanding invoices? Here are 8 things you can do

 Why would you keep providing goods or services that you’re not getting paid for?
 It’s unsustainable.
 If a customer stops paying, stop filling their orders.
 And tell them what bills need to be paid before you’ll start supplying them again.

-This is an aggressive move and some customers will take offence.
+This is an aggressive move and some customers will take offense.
 You need to be prepared to lose the business to do this.

 7. Hire a debt collector to go after your overdue invoice